dbeley/reddit-scraper/README.md

 Various reddit scripts.

-Launch the script with the `-h` flag to view how to use.
+Launch a script with the `-h` flag to view how to use.

 - **download_comments_post.py** : Download the comments of a post.
 - **download_comments_user.py** : Download the 1000 most recents comments of a